vuestorefront/storefront-api/docs/guide/general/config.md

 ## Configuration
-Starting point of customization is `default.json` or its copy `local.json` where the platform seeks configuration values.
+The starting point of customization is `default.json` or its copy `local.json` where the platform seeks configuration values.
 :::tip NOTE
 If you want to modify `default.json`, don't edit it directly but copy the whole file into `local.json` and start editing it in that file.
 Why it should be done that way is explained later at [Secret 3.
 Why use node-config?](#secret-3-why-use-node-config)
 :::
-We have 2 `local.json` files, one of which is for backend here, and we will look at [Secret 2](#secret-2-study-in-local-json-for-vue-storefront), the other for frontend .
+We have 2 `local.json` files, one of which is for backend here, and we will look at [Secret 2](#secret-2-study-in-local-json-for-vue-storefront), the other for frontend.

 At [`vue-storefront-api/config/default.json`](https://github.com/DivanteLtd/storefront-api/blob/develop/config/default.json) for **backend** :
 ```json